Get The Compensation You Need After A Car Accident

 - Physical and emotional pain and suffering

-- The effect your accident has had on your family, relationships, career, and sense of well-being
+- The effect your accident has had on your family, relationships, career and sense of well-being

 The above list is not exhaustive.
 After reviewing your case and evidence, a Cincinnati attorney from Levy Law Offices can help you compile a detailed list of damages and demand adequate compensation from the responsible party.
 Do not accept any settlement offers from the insurer before having your attorney review it.
 You might be entitled to much more than you realize.

 You can still recover damages even if you were partly at fault for the accident, although it will be a partial recovery.
-Ohio adheres to the 51 percent bar comparative negligence rule, which states that an injured party can still recover after a car accident, so long as she is less than 51 percent at fault.
+Ohio adheres to the 51 percent bar comparative negligence rule, which states that an injured party can still recover after a car accident, so long as he or she is less than 51 percent at fault.
 If you are 51 percent or more at fault, you cannot recover from the other party.

 As you can see, proving the other party’s fault — and limiting your own liability — is critical to winning your case and obtaining a settlement.
 This is a key reason why having a car accident attorney facilitate your case is such a good idea.
-Collecting evidence, crafting a case, and negotiating with insurers is tough — and nearly impossible if you are recuperating from a serious injury.
+Collecting evidence, crafting a case and negotiating with insurers is tough — and nearly impossible if you are recuperating from a serious injury.

 Let Levy Law Offices build a strong case for you and help turn your crash into cash!
 Contact our office in Cincinnati, Ohio, today at 513-655-5089 for a free consultation.
 Our lawyers are available 24/7.
 If you are unable to come to us, we well come to you.
 We represent clients throughout the Tri-State Area.
 Se habla español.